House of Assembly (South Africa): Franchise

 The South Africa Act 1909 provided that the franchise in each province should be the same as that in the corresponding colony before the Union, until altered by the Union Parliament.
 The Act included entrenching clauses, providing that black and coloured voters could only be removed from the common voters roll in the Cape of Good Hope, by legislation passed by a two-thirds majority by both houses of Parliament in joint session.

 The franchise, in all parts of the Union, was initially limited to men over the age of 21.
 White women were enfranchised in 1929 and the remaining property and income qualifications affecting white men were abolished in 1930.
-The voting age was reduced to 18 in the 1960s.
+Following the passing of the Electoral Law Amendment Act in 1958, the voting age for whites was reduced to 18.
 There were some additional qualifications and disqualifications which varied between provinces.

 The voters in the Orange Free State, Transvaal and South West Africa had to be qualified white people, throughout the whole period when those areas were represented in the House of Assembly.